deis/workflow/src/installing-workflow/index.md

 ## Install Deis Workflow

-Now that you have Helm Classic installed and have added the Deis Chart Repository, install Workflow by running:
+Now that Helm Classic is installed and the Deis Chart Repository has been added, install Workflow by running:

 ```
 $ helmc fetch deis/workflow-v2.6.0            # fetches the chart into a